16davidj/renderabl/README.md

 # renderabl
 prototype

-# Build frontend
+# Rebuild frontend after changes
-Command + Shift + b to rebuild .ts to .js files npx webpack (from the root component), then start Live Server on HTML
+use the tsc --build command (Command + Shift + b with VSCode) to rebuild .ts to .js files npx webpack (from the root component), then start Live Server on HTML

-# Build backend
+# Rebuild frontend after changes
-Command + Shift + b to rebuild .ts to .js files node ./dist/renderableBe/backend.js
+use the tsc --build command (Command + Shift + b with VSCode) to rebuild .ts to .js files npx webpack

+# Start Redis server (before starting backend server)
+redis-server

+# Start backend server
+node ./dist/renderableBe/backend.js

 # Run tailwind (whenever there is a styling change)